 White Cardamom is the bleached variety of green cardamom and used less often in dishes.
-It is a cheaper version of green cardamom as it has a milder flavour profile compared to the other cardamoms.
+It is a cheaper version of green cardamom that has a milder flavour profile compared to the other cardamoms.

-The small pods of Black cardamom is a warming aromatic spice mostly used to cook savory dishes.
+The small seeds inside a whole black cardamom pod is a warming aromatic spice mostly used to cook mainly savoury dishes.

-Black Cardamom has a strong, smoky flavour.
-It is dried over open fire for a long time which gives it a very strong, pungent woody aroma that distinguishes it from other spices.
+The whole pods are dried over an open fire for a long time which gives it a strong, pungent woody aroma that distinguishes it from other spices.

 Under the robust smoky flavours you will also get a slight menthol undertone that is similar to green cardamom yet very different.